Suspect in University of Idaho quadruple killings, Bryan Kohberger, indicted by grand jury on murder and burglary charges – KION546

 A hearing is set for Monday.

-The November 13 slayings prompted a weekslong search for a suspect that eventually concluded with Kohberger’s arrest at his parents’ Pennsylvania home.
+The slayings prompted a weekslong search for a suspect, leaving the campus and surrounding community wracked with uncertainty and fear until Kohberger’s arrest December 30 at his parents’ Pennsylvania home, where an attorney for the suspect said he had gone for the holidays.

+Investigators narrowed in on Kohberger – a graduate student in Washington State University’s Department of Criminal Justice and Criminology in nearby Pullman – after focusing on a white Hyundai Elantra seen in surveillance footage near the crime scene, a probable cause affidavit released in January states.

+Area law enforcement were notified by November 25 to look out for the vehicle, the affidavit reads, and WSU police within days identified a white Elantra and found it registered to Kohberger.

 The-CNN-Wire